 renovating, upgrading, and constructing school facilities, including safety and security improvements;

 replacing school buses as they reach the end of their useful life.

-After an exhaustive facilities study, architects and construction specialists worked with school leaders to develop a list of potential projects.
-This list was finalized after it was reviewed by parent-teacher organizations, Senior Center clients, HAYAA representatives, archery and robotics advocates, school administrators, teachers, and coaches.
-Finally, the proposed list of projects was presented to a series of focus panels composed of various school district constituents.
-The entire planning process took about one year.
+It took about a year to develop the bond proposal.
+The process started with an in-depth facility study to identify short- and long-range facility needs.
+Architects and construction specialists then worked with school leaders to develop a list of potential projects.
+The project list was finalized after it was reviewed by parent-teacher organizations, Senior Center clients, HAYAA representatives, archery and robotics advocates, school administrators, teachers, and coaches.
+Finally, the proposed list of projects was reviewed by diverse groups of school district residents in a series of focus panels.

 Dumond said that he believes the Board of Education has an obligation to take care of Hartland’s schools and to make sure that students have an instructional environment that enhances learning opportunities.
 “We are fortunate that our community values the same things,” he said.
 “I am convinced that is why people who live here have a history of supporting the schools.”

 Communicating about the bond proposal will be a primary focus during the coming months,” Hughes emphasized.
 “We want our residents to understand how a successful bond election will benefit everyone in the community now and in the future.”

 Complete information about the August 4th bond proposal will be posted on the school district’s website, www.hartlandschools.us.
 Residents with questions are invited to contact Superintendent Chuck Hughes at 810/626-2105 or by email at email@example.com.

 Are you curious what projects will be included if the May 5, 2020 Bond Proposal passes?

 Start looking for the orange squares posted around the district!
 Anywhere you see an orange square, the space attached to that square will be included in the list of projects to be completed by the 2020 Bond.

 If you have additional questions about a project, just ask!